Binge Eating Disorder: signs, symptoms and treatment

 1. Dieting: A person may feel bad about themselves and decide to restrict food intake

-3. Bingeing: After giving in to the urge to eat, they consider their whole diet ruined.
-The person experiences a compulsive urge to binge and over-eat.
+3. Bingeing: After giving in to the urge to eat, a person often considers their whole diet to be ruined.
+The person experiences a compulsive urge to binge and over-eat

 Other behavioural symptoms of binge eating disorder